Bonnie Youth Club Guidelines – 2018

 Bonnie Sacred Dates

 - The Bonnie organization has established a set of sacred dates on which Bonnie organization-wide fund-raising and traditional events are held.
-These events are: The BonnieFest Basketball Tournaments (President’s Day), Bowling Nite (2nd Sat. in March), Spring Dance (3rd or last Saturday in March), Opening Day Parade/Ceremony/Walk-a-thon (2nd Saturday in April), Picture Day (2nd Sunday in June), Picnic (Sunday before Labor Day) and the Awards Dinners (Friday and Sunday of Thanksgiving Weekend and following Sunday).
+These events are: The BonnieFest Basketball Tournaments (President’s Day), Bowling Nite (2nd in March), Spring Dance (3rd or last Saturday in March), Opening Day Parade/Ceremony/Walk-a-thon (2nd Saturday in April), Picture Day (2nd Sunday in June), Nite at the Races (as scheduled), Picnic (Sunday before Labor Day) and the Awards Dinners (Friday and Sunday of Thanksgiving Weekend and following Sunday).

 - The exact dates for this year are on the website.
 “Calendar” pull down menu.

 - All players/parents in the organization are expected to attend and support these events.
 The tournament fee that the central organization pays to each team is predicated on the success of these events.
-Any team not participating in a Sacred Date Event can have their tournament fee withheld at the discretion of the President and/or Athletic Director.
+Any team not participating in a Sacred Date Event can have their tournament fee withheld and free usage of the clubhouse revoked at the discretion of the President and/or Athletic Director.

 Roster and Playing Time Guidelines